gtrichards/PHYS_440_540/README.md

 Lecture 19 (11/28, Monday): TimeSeries.ipynbp

-Lecture 20 (11/30, Wednesday; TBC): TimeSeries2.ipynb
+Lecture 20 (12/2, Friday): TimeSeries2.ipynb

 ## Older Versions
 Note that this repository is constantly being updated from year to year.
 You can find links to the older versions of this repository used in previous years below: